Jan-3007/DSP_lab/README.md

 For Ubuntu 22.04, it may be necessary to install `libncursesw5`.

-Check if board identifies as "FM-Link/CMSIS-DAP Cypress FM Communications Port" using the command `lsusb`, if not see [Flash CMSIS-DAP FW on MB9AF312K](#flash-cmsis-dap-fw-on-mb9af312k)
+Check if the board identifies as "Spansion Inc. Spansion CMSIS-DAP + COM Port" using the command `lsusb`, if not see [Flash CMSIS-DAP FW on MB9AF312K](#flash-cmsis-dap-fw-on-mb9af312k)
+You may need to add your user to a group: `sudo adduser ${USER} dialout`.